-IX.
+XI.
 Proof of Performance

-The vendor will provide at least five (5) similar systems that have been assembled in the United States and the bidder will supply contact information for those purchasers.
+The vendor will provide proof that at least five (5) similar systems have been installed in the United States and the bidder will supply contact information for those purchasers.
 The above requested information will assist USM in determining the bidder's capability of meeting these requirements.

-X. Copies
+XII.
+Copies